Imagine an 8 man rowing crew as you would find in a boat race pictured below.

 First of all it becomes unstable and more than likely begins to drift off course.
 As the race progresses the four rowing no doubt begin to complain as they are forced to work harder.

-So what is the solution to this situation?
+What is the solution to this situation?

-Do you focus your attention on the four that are complaining?
+Do you focus your attention on the four who are complaining?
 Finding a way to calm them down and encourage them on.
 Or do you get the four taking a tea break to start contributing again?